cftang9/PQD/README.md

 IndvsPQD(X=X[,1],Y=X[,2],graph=TRUE);
 ```
 A scatter plot and a corresponding pseudo observation plot between `X` and `Y` and will be produce.
-The empirical-likelihood-based test `EL` and distance-based test `KS`, `CvM`, and `AD` for PQD will be perform with corresponding test statistics, critical values, and p-values.
+The empirical-likelihood-based test EL and distance-based test KS, CvM, and AD for PQD will be perform with corresponding test statistics, critical values, and p-values.

 You can change the argument `Copula="Calyton"` in the function `RV_CopTau` above into `Copula="Frank"` and `Copula="Gumbel"` and generate random sample from a Frank and Gumbel copulas, respectively.
 All the illustration codes and results are included here.